ioanc/wsl2-k3s-multinode/README.md

 - open Windows Terminal and connect to your WLS Ubuntu instance

-  - connect to your Linux system using ssh ; I am using a VM running Ubuntu 16.04.6 LTS
+  - connect to your Linux system that runs docker using ssh ; I am using a VM running Ubuntu 16.04.6 LTS

   - create a working folder, to be used for creating the K3S image for to be used in WSL2